ratify-project/ratify-verifier-go/cosign/README.md

 ## Introduction

-In order to provide signatures over arbitrary artifacts, Sigstore performs three major operations[1]:
+In order to provide signatures over arbitrary artifacts, Sigstore performs three major operations:

 1. OIDC Issuance, vouch that a client is in control of an identity
 2. Associate short-lived public key certificates with these identities (from a Certificate Authority), and publish these certificates to an Identity Log.